-9.2 Casual
+9.3 Casual

-A casual employee is one engaged on an hourly basis otherwise than as a part-time or full-time employee.
+A casual employee is defined under section 15A the Fair Work Act.
+In summary this is where a person accepts an offer of employment on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work for the person.
+A casual employee can elect to accept or reject work that is offered during their engagement as a casual employee.

 A casual employee shall be paid an hourly rate calculated on the basis of one thirty-eighth of the appropriate rate, prescribed by clause 12, Salaries, plus the casual loading of 25 per centum thereof, with a minimum payment of two hours for each start, and one thirty-eighth of the appropriate allowances prescribed by clause 21, Uniform and Laundry Allowances.

 With respect to a casual employee the provisions of clause 35, Annual Leave; clause 19, Mobility, Excess Fares and Travelling, clause 42, Study Time, shall not apply.